mmraff/npm-two-stage/README.md

 #### `npm install` without a spec:
-If `PACKAGE_SPEC` is omitted, it will do the reasonable thing: look for a package.json in the current directory, and try to install the dependencies listed there.
+If `PACKAGE_SPEC` is omitted, it will do the reasonable thing: look for a package.json and lockfile in the current directory, and try to install the dependencies listed there.
+If a lockfile is present, that will drive the installation; otherwise the package.json will be the authority.

-Note that while `npm install` without the `--offline` option will be driven by a lockfile (npm-shrinkwrap.json, package-lock.json, or yarn.lock) if there is one present and no spec is given, currently
-<span style="display:inline-block;">**npm-two-stage** `npm install --offline`</span>
-will only look at a package.json in the current directory.

-Future support for lockfile-driven installations is planned.
-In the meantime, the behavior is the same as what you would get for that (minus the writing of a package-lock.json) unless the content of the tarball directory changes between successive installations.

 _________________________
 ## Footnotes